Make-School-Courses/MOB-2.3-Concurrency-Parallelism-in-iOS/Lessons/04-Grand-Central_Dispatch-Pt3/Lesson4.md

 #### Simple Example:

 In this code snippet, we (1) create a dispatch group called `myDispatchGroup` and (2) assign `myDispatchGroup` as the group argument to three tasks.

-- Note that one of the three tasks is on a separate queue.
+- Note that one of the three tasks is on a separate queue. `DispatchGroups` are not assigned to a single dispatch queue.
+You can use a single group, yet submit jobs to multiple queues.

 ```Swift
   let myDispatchGroup = DispatchGroup()

   myQueue.async(group: myDispatchGroup) { ... fetch data, images, etc. ... }
   myQueue.async(group: myDispatchGroup) { ... process data .... }
   myOtherQueue.async(group: myDispatchGroup) { ... other work ... }